Philippines CR1 and IR1 Spouse Visa Guide

 I am very familiar with the Philippines.
 I have traveled all over the country from Laoag in the far North to Zamboanga in the far south.
+The first ever immigration petition I prepared almost 50 years ago was for my own Filipina fiancee.

-ask me “Do I fill in the forms for them, or do they have to do it themselves?”.
+I am Fred Wahl the VisaCoach and I work for you to prepare and craft your applications to submit to US Immigration.
+Sometimes callers ask me "Do I fill in the forms for them, or do they have to do it themselves?".
 Of course, I and the VisaCoach Team together prepare your application for you.

-your application but remain at your side, and continue working and guiding you all the way on this journey until your Filipino Spouse calls to say she or he is “on the way”.
+And unlike the other services, we do not abandon you once you submit your application but remain at your side, and continue working and guiding you all the way on this journey until your Filipino Spouse calls to say she or he is "on the way".
 And then after arrival to USA, I am also available to help with the next steps at US immigration, obtaining the unconditional green card, and eventually US Citizenship.

 What is Your current situation?